eclipse-chariott/Agemo/samples/README.md

    no more subscribers on the topic.
 Eventually (~30 secs), the Publisher will send a DELETE command to the pub-sub-service to remove the dynamic topic.
 1. If you stop the Publisher with Ctrl+C while there is a Subscriber on a topic, the Subscriber will get a TOPIC DELETED notification on the topic and cleanly disconnect from the broker.
+Note that once the Publisher is stopped, an error will surface if the Chariott service is not stopped as this simple example does not unregister itself with Chariott.

 In addition, you will see the subject requested (ie. gps) and the dynamically created topic in the data print outs on the subscriber window.